If your radiators are unbalanced, they will not heat up at the same speed as each other so it's essential you understand how to balance radiators.

 - Adjust the fastest radiator

-To begin balancing radiators, all the radiators in your home must be completely cold.
-So, time to turn off your home heating.
+To begin balancing radiators, all the radiators and heated towel rails in your home must be completely cold.
+So, you'll need to switch your heating off and allow radiators to cool completely before starting.

-It does also help if you have recently bled them, as your upcoming temperature readings will be more accurate.
+It does also help if you have recently managed to bleed your radiators, as your upcoming temperature readings will be more accurate.

 Lockshield valves will have a plastic cover which will need to be removed.
 You can then use your adjustable spanner or lockshield valve key to turn the valve anti-clockwise and open it.

-With all your radiator valves open, it’s time to turn on your heating and make a note of the speed each of your radiators heat up.
+With all your radiator valves open, it’s time to turn on your heating and make a note of the speed at which each of your radiators heat up.

 It helps to enlist a few friends or the kids at this point so that you can keep an eye on how fast all the radiators warm up.
 You'll usually find those radiators nearest the boiler will be faster.

 Once again you'll need to turn everything off and allow your heating system to cool down.
-Letting your system completely cool down may take a while and some people will prefer to leave it overnight.
+Letting your system completely cool down may take a while and some people will prefer to leave it overnight, which is why it's a good idea to do this before it gets too cold!

 You'll need to adjust the fastest radiator in your home first.
 Close the lockshield valve on this radiator completely, then open it by one quarter turn.